radiantmediaplayer/rmp-vast/README.md

 ## TypeScript support

 Make sure to inluce ./types folder in your TypeScript configuration file and you can start using rmp-vast in a TypeScript environment.
 Note: the resulting .d.ts files are generated from JavaScript using JSDoc syntax.
-Type support is only available when using rmp-vast as a ES2015 module right now.

 ## Contributing